ViggoRu21/Verklegt-2/readme.md

 This data is fully randomly generated and is not supposed to be fully accurate and correct.
 It is intended to show the functionality of the website.
 We generated all data, including resumes, company logos and applicant images randomly.

+## Simplify your overview
+You can always register an account and go through each step yourself but you can also log into any recruiter/applicant in currently in the database with the password "pw".

+### Our applicants
+- todo

+### Our Recruiters
+- todo